rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 Notes:
-1. Weak-references are implemented only for fixed-width data types as these are only column types that can be mutated in-place.
+1. Weak-references are implemented only for fixed-width data types as these are only column types that can be mutated in place.
 2. Deep copies of variable width data types return shallow-copies of the Columns, because these types don't support real in-place mutations to the data.
 We just mimic in such a way that it looks like an in-place operation.